Flag of the European Union EU Clinical Trials Register Help

 End point description

 Height velocity was calculated as the difference in height, divided by the difference in age between consecutive study visits.
-BL denotes Baseline, HV denotes Height Velocity and Y denotes Years for the reported categories.
+BL denotes Baseline, HV denotes Height Velocity, EOS denotes End-of-Study and Y denotes Years for the reported categories.
 Efficacy Set: all prospective participants, who had a baseline and at least 1 post-baseline efficacy assessment.
 Combined Set included data from all participants in both Efficacy Set and HOS Treated Set.
 HOS Treated Set included all participants enrolled in HOS registry that meet the criteria.
 HOS Untreated Set included untreated participants from HOS registry that meet the criteria.
 Number analysed (n) is the number of participants with data available for the specified categories.

 End point type